 Rowing uses oars to propel a boat across the water and is one of the earliest forms of transportation.
-It's a great way to build teamwork and skill.
+It is a great way to build teamwork and skill.
 Beginners can start rowing in a stable boat on flat water.
 Most Daisies do not have the reach needed to row a standard rowboat.
 Daisies may use basic row boats only if they have an adult in the boat with them.
 Interested rowers can progress to competitive "crew" racing, or specialized rowing, like Venetian gondolas.
 Currents, waves, rapids, and wind affect conditions.
-Those conditions and type of boat will determine what is appropriate for your troop.
-See the Paddling and Rowing Sports-Master Progression Chart in Safety Activity Checkpoints 2020.
+Those conditions and the type of boat will determine what is appropriate for your troop.
+See Paddling and Rowing Sports-Master Progression Chart.